-We’re asking individuals, small and medium size businesses, corporate America, foundations and strategic technology providers to invest in productive social change in a new way.
+We’re asking individuals, small and medium size businesses, corporate America, foundations and strategic technology providers to invest in productive social change in a new way!

-Get Social with Be Strong: You can now find content from Be Strong on all of your favorite social media platforms—and as valued members and friends of the Be Strong team, you’re our best brand advocates!
+Get Social with Be Strong: You can now find content from Be Strong on all of your favorite social media platforms—and as valued members and friends of the Be Strong family, you’re our best brand advocates!

 - Follow Us on Social Media